 A senior growth hire is a 6-month commitment plus equity plus ramp.
 A 14-day Positioning Sprint is $7,500 and produces the brief the growth hire would build in month four.
 Sequence matters.

 Agencies execute against a brief.
-A strategic partner writes the brief that all the agencies share.
+A marketing agency partner writes the brief that all the agencies share.
 The output is the document, not the campaign.

 Rewrite the brief before you rebuild the funnel.